 - The steel hardens well when undergoing heat treatment

 - The bar comes very flat with no cold shunts

 - Might not be completely flat to customer’s satisfaction

 - Steel can come in a bit lumpy

 10. KNIFE STEEL 1084 ANNEALED

-The knife steel 1084 annealed steel is a high carbon quality steel that can eventually rust if not taken care of properly.
-1084 is annealed, and it being eutectoid steel makes it very simple to heat, and treat.
-For beginner knife makers, this is a highly recommended steel, and also can be used by professional blacksmiths.
+The knife making steel 1084 annealed is the best high carbon quality steel that can eventually rust if not taken care of properly, and it’s being eutectoid steel makes it very simple to heat, and treat.
+For beginner knife makers, this is a highly recommended best steel, and also can be used by professional blacksmiths.
 It is made in the USA and guarantees 100% satisfaction and user experience.